Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Desember 2024 01.31.56 UTC
+- WIB: Sabtu, 21 Desember 2024 02.18.29 UTC
-- WITA: Sabtu, 21 Desember 2024 02.31.56 UTC
+- WITA: Sabtu, 21 Desember 2024 03.18.29 UTC
-- WIT: Sabtu, 21 Desember 2024 03.31.56 UTC
+- WIT: Sabtu, 21 Desember 2024 04.18.29 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

 Kategori: nature